Chart Color Schemes

 Belrose features high concentrations of family households, with a higher-than-average median household size

 Family households account for 79.4% of all households, including 45.0% couples with children, 25.0% couples without children, and 8.7% single parent families.
-Non-family households constitute the remaining 20.6%, with lone person households at 19.7% and group households comprising 0.9%.
-The median household size is 2.9 people, which is larger than the Greater Sydney average of 2.7.
+Non-family households make up the remaining 20.6%, with lone person households at 19.7% and group households comprising 0.9% of the total.
+The median household size is 2.9 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households